-6. The additional chargeable floor area allowed as an increment above the base FAR for individual uses and features specified in this subsection 23.48.620.B may be combined, provided that in no case shall the total amount of additional chargeable floor area allowed above the base FAR exceed 1 FAR and in no case shall more than one increment of additional floor
+6. The additional chargeable floor area allowed as an increment above the base FAR for individual uses and features specified in this subsection 23.48.620.B may be combined, provided that in no case shall the total amount of additional chargeable floor area allowed above the base FAR exceed 1 FAR and in no case shall more than one increment of additional floor area be allowed for the same use or feature on the lot.

-7. Extra floor area achieved as provided for in Section 23.48.621 shall be chargeable floor area added above the increment of FAR allowed under the provisions of this subsection 23.48.620.B.
+7. Extra floor area achieved as provided for in Section 23.48.622 shall be chargeable floor area added above the increment of FAR allowed under the provisions of this subsection 23.48.620.B.